-Due to that reason in Hypo Alpe-Adria-Bank d.d. is established "Fit&Proper Office" in order to ensure regular updating and central records of Fit&Proper procedures and to propose measures to ensure ongoing suitability as required.
-The Fit&Proper Office consist of 3 members coming from the Legal Affairs Department, the Compliance and Security Department and the Human Resources Management Department.
+Due to that reason in Addiko Bank d.d. is established "Fit&Proper Office" in order to ensure regular updating and central records of Fit&Proper procedures and to propose measures to ensure ongoing suitability as required.
+The Fit&Proper Office consist of 3 members coming from sectors Legal and Compliance and Human Resources and Labour Relations.